Blumlaut/EasyAdmin-docs/docs/plugins.md

 ## Recieving Events

-These are the Events that your Script can recieve and use, but should never trigger.
+These are the events that your script can recieve and use, but should never trigger.

 |                 Event                  | Arguments | Function |